Mt-Autumn/edgequest-pre-alpha-java-demo/README.md

 ##Future Plans
 Future plans for edgequest include adding sub-biome level block generation, AI, foliage, animals, and online multiplayer as well as a chat, item inventory, crafting, food, stamina, weapons, and more.
 Keep an eye out on this repository for future releases.

+### A video demonstrating the pre-alpha demo can be found here: https://youtu.be/QMs44AQ6m0Q

 ######This demo is written in the eclipse IDE.
 To open the project nativly, please use eclipse.